-The primary mission of the Alpine Forest Genomics Network (AForGeN) is to facilitate information exchange and collaboration among researchers interested in using landscape genomics approaches for studying adaptation in alpine forest ecosystems, with special attention to the effects of changing climate.
+The primary mission of the Alpine Forest Genomics Network (AForGeN) is to facilitate information exchange and collaboration among researchers interested in using genomic approaches for studying alpine forest ecosystems, with special attention to the effects of changing climate.

 Develop resources for the entire genetics and genomics field that can be used as the basis for future forest genetics.
 Provide a study foundation for modern scientific exploration of coniferous forest ecosystems.